Take a Virtual Tour

 Get Up and Walk

-Within six hours of your birth, your nurse will help you to get out of bed to walk around.
+Within six hours after giving birth, your nurse will help you to get out of bed to walk around.
 Walking will improve your circulation and prevent blood clots.

 You Will be Visited Hourly